-MSAC advised the Minister for Health that the evidence presented for Oncotype DX did not give the Committee confidence that the test would identify those patients who could safely avoid chemotherapy or those patients who would benefit from adding chemotherapy.
+MSAC advised the Minister for Health that the evidence presented did not give enough certainty that Oncotype DX would identify those patients who could safely not add chemotherapy or those patients who would benefit from adding chemotherapy.
 In particular, the TAILORx trial did not compare outcomes for women who were given the Oncotype DX test with those who were not.
 This means there is no way of knowing whether adding an Oncotype DX test score to the information patients already get after their surgery will give them an additional, reliable basis to make treatment decisions that lead to better long-term outcomes.
-MSAC also advised that there were problems with how the TAILORx trial ran, including that many of the women who started the trial dropped out before it was finished, so MSAC could not be sure that an Oncotype DX test score between 11 and 25 means it is in fact safe to avoid chemotherapy.
+MSAC also advised that there were problems with how the TAILORx trial ran, including that many of the women who started the trial dropped out before it was finished, so MSAC could not be sure that an Oncotype DX test score between 11 and 25 means it is in fact safe not to add chemotherapy.

-MSAC acknowledges that funding advice differs across the world, particularly when tests have been assessed on the basis of preliminary information.
-MSAC has based its advice on the most up to date information - which in this case includes the full analysis of the TAILORx results.
+MSAC acknowledges that its advice to the Minister for Health is different to the advice given by similar funding bodies in other countries, including in Canada and England.
+However, those countries made their funding decisions before the TAILORx results were published.
 MSAC considered that, based on all the evidence, Australian patients would likely have better cancer outcomes overall if they and their doctors continue to use existing information to decide on follow-up treatment after surgery for breast cancer.